Searching for

 • the railway structures, subway systems, river tunnels, and elevated highway interchanges throughout the United States

-Following these studies, I would proceed with the final portion of the project; I would produce proposals for specific infrastructural conditions in specific cities of America but which address issues which are of broad significance.
+Following these studies, I would proceed with the final portion of the project; I would produce proposals for specific infrastructural conditions in specific cities of America, but which address issues which are of broad significance.
 These proposals would deal with three cases: the colonization or reuse of an obsolete infrastructural element; the integration of an existing, operational element into the urban fabric; and the design of a new element of infrastructure being introduced into an existing urban situation.
 The following hypothetical projects are examples of the kind of problems that these proposals would examine:

+• The section of lnterstate 95 which runs through downtown Boston.
 A project could study the alternative of colonizing or reusing all or part of this urban artifact as an alternative to demolishing it in the event that plans to relocate the highway underground proceed.

+• The aqueducts currently being built to supply the rapidly growing cities of Arizona and New Mexico.
 A project could consider ways in which the importance of these structures to the continued vitality of these cities could be expressed.

 With the insights gained from the study of infrastructural systems in Europe, these proposals would attempt the cultural as well as architectural reconciliation of these elements with the city.
 The proposals would attempt to explore the mythologies and rituals associated with the elements of infrastructure in order to give cultural and architectural legitimacy to their place in the city.